Every year, Christmas seems to come and go, leaving me breathless and wondering how the time went by so quickly.

 we ended the day by going to see the movie, The Greatest Showman.
 I’m telling you, if you haven’t seen this movie, you have to go see it!
 It’s phenominal!
 And to be honest, when my seventeen year-old daughter told me about it, I didn’t expect to like it.
 But it made me smile and it made me cry, and i can’t recommend it highly enough.

-Of course, the day didn’t go by without me thinking about our adult daughter.
+Of course, the day didn’t go by without me thinking about our oldest daughter.
 It’s hard to think that she’s out there somewhere, and i have no idea if she’s ok.
 I find myself wondering if she’s safe, or if she’s even alive, for that matter.
-And i cant help but remember the years when she was an innocent, sweet child who made us smile by just entering the room.
+And i cant help but remember the years when she was an innocent, sweet child who made us smile just by entering the room.

 i’ve come to accept that this is our reality.
 And i realize that there’s a possibility that we may never see her again.
 Or that she may die as a result of the dangerous choices that she makes.